GHSA Administrative Responsibilities to Member Schools

 (i) When a majority vote is used in a subdivided region to determine scheduling and the process for selecting teams for post-season play, one or more schools may file a "minority report" with the Executive Director if the approved procedure is alleged to be unfair to all schools in the region.
 If the Executive Director believes that there is unfairness with the chosen procedure, the Reclassification Committee will mediate the matter.

-4.24 The following scheduling policy will be in effect for public schools entering the GHSA at the beginning of the second or fourth years of the reclassification cycle:
+4.24 The following scheduling policy will be in effect for public schools entering the GHSA at the beginning of the second year of the reclassification cycle:

 (b) In sports having year-to-year scheduling, the new school will have full membership once it has been assigned to the new region by the Reclassification Committee.